tararoys/dense-mouse-grid/README.md

 ### Finding more boxes

-Box detection works by doing image processing with the following three parameters.
-Some default values have been set, but depending on the color scheme of the window, they may not work.
-However, they can be configured via voice so that more boxes can be found.
+Box detection works by doing image processing with three configurable parameters.
+By default the `boxes` command will attempt to set an optimal `threshold` parameter, but depending on the color scheme of the window, you may be able to improve it.
+The `threshold`, `upper bound`, and `lower bound` can be configured via voice so that more boxes can be found.

-To see what parameters are already set:

-- `flex info` toggles a view of the current grid and box configuration parameters

 There are three box configuration parameters that are currently changeable:

 - `upper` box size upper bound.
 Boxes will not be larger than this number of pixels.
 - `lower` box size lower bound.
 Boxes will not be smaller than this number of pixels.
 - `threshold` the filtering threshold.
 The higher the number, the lighter that colors can be distinguished.

+To see what parameters are already set:

+- `flex info` toggles a view of the current grid and box configuration parameters

 You can modify these parameters on an application specific basis with the following commands: